kyma-project/kyma-companion/README.md

 $ poetry poe run-local
 ```

-It is recommended to run Kyma Companion with Poetry as it activates and uses its virtual environment if not activated yet.
+It is recommended to run Kyma Companion with Poetry because it activates and uses its virtual environment if not activated yet.

 > [!NOTE] You cannot run it with Python directly.

 ### Debugging

-As the companion uses the FastAPI framework, refer to the following documentation on how to debug the application with the respective IDE:
+Because the companion uses the FastAPI framework, read the following documentation on how to debug the application with the respective IDE:

 * [PyCharm](https://www.jetbrains.com/help/pycharm/fastapi-project.html#create-project)
 * [VS Code](https://code.visualstudio.com/docs/python/tutorial-fastapi)